Ava Seumanufagai: 2016

 In the pre-season, Seumanufagai again played in the Auckland Nines.
 He was one of just two Wests Tigers player to appear in every game of the season.
 Seumanufagai said that he felt his personal game had improved for the season, and was a step in the right direction.

 2017

 Seumanufagai again played in the Auckland Nines.
 On 2 May, he signed a two-year contract with the Cronulla-Sutherland Sharks, starting in 2018.
-In Round 10 against the South Sydney Rabbitohs, Seumanufagai was sinbinned for punching former Tigers team mate Robbie Farah in the head.
+In Round 10 against the South Sydney Rabbitohs, Seumanufagai was sinbinned for punching former Tigers teammate Robbie Farah in the head.
 In Round 15 against his future club Cronulla, Seumanufagai played his 100th NRL match in the Tigers 24–22 loss at Shark Park.
 Seumanufagai finished his last season with the Tigers with 2 tries from 18 matches.

 2018

 In Round 1 of the 2018 NRL season, Seumanufagai made his club debut for the Cronulla-Sutherland Sharks against the North Queensland Cowboys, playing off the interchange bench in the 20–14 loss at 1300SMILES Stadium.

 Seumanufagai played for Cronulla's feeder club side Newtown in the 2018 Intrust Super Premiership NSW grand final against Canterbury-Bankstown at Leichhardt Oval which Newtown lost 18–12.